 Your installer should inform you of how level the counters are, how much variation is between measurements in different areas from the countertop to the top cabinets and how these variations, if any, affect the final look of your backsplash.

-For most tile kinds (except small mosaics and other thin strips of glass/stone) we use a pencil to draw in a few places on the wall to see how the finished backsplash will look and what tile sizes/cuts we're going to have and where.
+For most tile kinds (except small mosaics and other thin strips of glass/stone) before we start the installation we may use a pencil to draw in a few places on the wall to see how the finished backsplash will look and what tile sizes/cuts we're going to have and where.

 In a perfect world, there would be a label in your electrical panel that says 'Kitchen Backsplash Outlets/Switches' and it would be easy to just turn that one circuit off.
 In reality there may not be any labels or something in between.